Prescription Drug Addiction Health Conditions

 Stimulants

 Stimulants are prescribed drugs used to treat obesity, narcolepsy, and ADHD.
-These drugs have the same effect as cocaine, causing a buildup of the brain chemicals norepinephrine and dopamine.
-Stimulants increase alertness and energy, blood pressure, or appetite suppression.
+These drugs contribute to Prescription Drug Addiction Health Conditions as they have similar effects to cocaine, causing a buildup of the brain chemicals norepinephrine and dopamine.
+Stimulants increase alertness, energy, blood pressure, and appetite suppression.

-As the name implies, stimulants stimulate or boost the brain.
-This stimulation comes from the dopamine released in the brain, the chemical responsible for reward, attention, motivation, and focus.
-Also, Norepinephrine is a neurotransmitter that regulates various physiological functions, including heart rate and respiration, as well as the body’s “fight-or-flight” response.
-Although they are in pill form, they can be used in liquid or skin patch form.
-Some of the most common opioid prescription drugs include:
+As the name suggests, stimulants boost brain activity.
+This effect comes from dopamine, the chemical responsible for reward, attention, motivation, and focus.
+Norepinephrine, a neurotransmitter, regulates physiological functions such as heart rate, respiration, and the body’s ‘fight-or-flight’ response.
+Stimulants are available in pill, liquid, or skin patch form, and misuse can lead to Prescription Drug Addiction Health Conditions.
+Some common prescription stimulant drugs include:

 Side Effects of Stimulants